SciRuby/daru/README.md

 * Function to check if a value of a row/vector is within a specified range.
 * Create a new vector in map_rows if any of the already present rows dont match the one assigned in the block.
 * Sort by index.
-* Convert DF to matrix.
-* Convert DF to Nmatrix.
 * Statistics on DataFrame over rows and columns.
 * Produce multiple summary statistics in one shot.
 * Cumulative sum.